signalogic/SigSRF_SDK/mediaTest_readme.md

 in the above example the ves_N.h265 files contain H.265 elementary bitstream files for the first three video streams found within incoming packet flow.
 Also, since the ENABLE_STREAM_GROUPS flag is given in -dN command line entry, .wav files for audio streams found within incoming packet flow will be generated as ["Implied Outputs"](#user-content-impliedoutputs).

-mediaTest command lines should always contain an output; mediaMin command lines do not need to contain an output option.
+    mediaTest command lines should always contain at least one output; mediaMin command lines do not need an output option.

 <a name="ImpliedOutputs"></a>
 ### Implied Outputs